 Quality matters.
 While choosing CBD oil, choose a high-quality product that fits the best standards, and shows the best effects.

 Check for Drug or Food Interactions.

 CBD oil may interact with any other food or drug you are taking e.g. take caution while using CBD oil with alcohol.
 If you are hosting a party and serving food cooked in CBD oil, tell your guests in advance as CBD can interact with medication.

 Use in Savory Dishes.

-A low quality CBD is usually used in sweet and baked goods to mask its inherent bitterness.
-However, a high quality CBD is best used in savory dishes.
+A low-quality CBD is usually used in sweets and baked goods to mask its inherent bitterness.
+However, a high-quality CBD is best used in savory dishes.